shadowwzw/sass-loader/README.md

 ### Source maps

-To enable CSS source maps, you'll need to pass the `sourceMap` option to the sass-loader *and* the css-loader.
+To enable CSS source maps, you'll need to pass the `sourceMap` option to the sass2-loader *and* the css-loader.
 Your `webpack.config.js` should look like this:

 ```javascript
 module.exports = {